Charmingmarie

 Shares

 Are you moving to the Netherlands anytime soon?
 Or do already reside here and curious about where is the best place to move to?
-What is are your personal preferences and criteria checklist?
-Are you looking for a city that is family-friendly, has a rich food scene, recreational activities, buzzing nightlife or strong expat community?
+What is your personal preference and criteria checklist?
+Are you looking for a city that is family-friendly, has a rich food scene, recreational activities, buzzing nightlife, or a strong expat community?
 Whatever it may be check out this list of the top places to live in the Netherlands.

 Rotterdam